You can send all correspondence for Rhythm Changes to Will Chernoff’s email, will at rhythmchanges dot ca.

 More music guidelines

-- About four weeks of lead time is best.
+- About four weeks of lead time is best for an album.
+Two weeks is good for a less than full-length release.
 But you’re welcome to reach out at any time, and we’ll see if it can work!

 - Please don’t send any email attachments.